The 36th Marketplace® Live Tournament - Fall 2013

-The Marketplace Global Competition provides participants with a realistic experience in managing a business division or an entire international firm.
-With a diverse mixture of teams from universities and corporations around the world, participants gain insight into the mindset and strategies of other players and cultures.
+The Marketplace® Live Tournament provides participants with a realistic experience in managing an entire international firm.
+With a diverse mixture of teams from universities around the world, participants gain insight into the mindset and strategies of other players and cultures.
 The simulation competition is entirely web-based.
-The first round of the competition will last 4 weeks.
-The second round of the competition will conclude after an additional 6 weeks.
+The tournament will last nine weeks.

 Who can participate?

-Business school students and corporations are welcome to participate.
-Any number of teams can participate from the same institution.
-A maximum of 4 participants per team will be allowed.
+Business school students are welcome to participate.
+Any number of teams from the same institution can join the tournament.
+Teams can have anywhere from 1-6 players.
 Software requirements...

 The students will start an international electronics firm.
 Their firm will be responsible for introducing a new line of microcomputers into the world market.
 All competitors will start with exactly the same resources and knowledge of the market.
 The students will be responsible for marketing, manufacturing, human resources, finance, and accounting.